 Saving in hiring a Asset Manager/GIS technician/ Database manager ~ $45K to $90K (.5FTE to 1 FTE)

-Funding for grass-roots organizations.
-We donate up to 50% of our revenue back into the community after the second year to sponsor local community groups.
+Funding for community groups: After the first year, we donate a quarter of our revenue back to the municipality to sponsor local community groups.

 Our service will empower you to